rmit-programming-club/rmit-programming-club.github.io/README.md

 Welcome to the repository for the The Programming Club Website.

 This repository contains the files used for generating the website.
 The site uses Jekyll, a static site generator and uses GitHub Pages for hosting.
-The theme  being used is [Miniplistic] (https://github.com/patrickmfsd/Miniplistic) created by [Patrick Mifsud](https://github.com/patrickmfsd)
+The theme  being used is [Miniplistic](https://github.com/patrickmfsd/Miniplistic) created by [patrickmfsd](https://github.com/patrickmfsd)

 Features of the theme: